JulianGdev/motivationalbot/README.md

-# Motivational Bot
+# Telegram Bot
-Telegram bot to publish various motivational quotes
+Telegram bot to publish various quotes.
+Randomly or specificly.

 Create a bot
 ----------